 How Much Do Business Brokers Make

-Business Brokers in the United States are among the handsomely paid workers.
+Business Brokers in the United States are among the most handsomely paid workers.
 An average business broker can make up $64 per hour and about $128,000 annually.
 Generally, brokers charge a commission of 5 – 10 percent on every transaction they carry out.

 The commission percentage brokers charge depends on several factors which are peculiar and unique to them.
 Every broker or brokerage firm has a defined metric for charging their commission percentage; hence there is no stipulated figure for commissions on brokerage services.

 As I stated earlier, business brokers charge a commission of 5 – 10 percent of the entire cost of a business deal.
 The percentage range is a function of the individual or company broker, and it varies from broker to broker.
-Some brokers in the United States charge as much as between 8 – 12 percent commissions.
+Some brokers in the United States charge as much as 8 – 12 percent commissions.